AdobeDocs/release-notes.en/template.md

 ### Administration - Admin Console product and user management <a name="ac-admin"></a>

-New features and fixes for Experience Cloud administrators.
+New features and fixes for [!DNL Experience Cloud] administrators.

 | Feature    | Description  |
 | -----------| ---------- |